alexbevi/alexbevi.github.com/_posts/2022-02-16-performance-analysis-of-resuming-a-mongodb-change-stream.markdown

 The entire operation took 12.36 seconds ([`durationMillis`](https://docs.mongodb.com/manual/reference/database-profiler/#mongodb-data-system.profile.millis)) to complete.

-## Performance Using A Smaller Cursor `batchSize`
+## Performance Using a Smaller Cursor `batchSize`

 According to the previous log entry, all outstanding results following the resume token were returned in a single [cursor batch](https://docs.mongodb.com/manual/tutorial/iterate-a-cursor/#cursor-batches).
 By default, `find()` and `aggregate()` operations have an initial batch size of 101 documents.
 Subsequent [`getMore`](https://docs.mongodb.com/manual/reference/command/getMore/) operations issued against the resulting cursor have no default batch size, so they are limited only by the 16 megabyte message size (the [BSON Max Size](https://docs.mongodb.com/manual/reference/limits/#std-label-limit-bson-document-size)).

-Let's try adjusting the [`cursor.batchSize()`](https://docs.mongodb.com/manual/reference/method/cursor.batchSize) to 1, as this should return documents as they're found.
+Let's try adjusting `nodejs-resume-changestream.js` with a [`cursor.batchSize()`](https://docs.mongodb.com/manual/reference/method/cursor.batchSize) of 1, as this should return documents as they're found.

 ```js
 var changeStream = collection.watch([